 Hi, Iโm Snejana (Sneji) (pronounced Sneh-jee)!
-Welcome to my corner of the internet, The Modern Nonna, where I create healthier, modern recipes inspired by my childhood in Bulgaria, Greece, and my life as a Toronto-based creator.
+Welcome to The Modern Nonna, where I create healthier, modern recipes ๐ฝ๏ธ inspired by my childhood in Bulgaria and Greece, and my life as a Toronto-based creator.

 My work has been featured on The Kitchn, The Feed Feed, Well and Good, New York Post, MSN News, the Independent, Pure Wow, EatingWell, Amex, Yahoo!
-News, National Post, The Fresh Market Magazine, and others.
+News, National Post, Rent.com, The Fresh Market Magazine, Lemon Magazine, and others.

-My life took a long and interesting path to get to where I am today, and I have so much gratitude for my readers and followers who have supported me over the years and helped me reach these accomplishments.
+My life took a long and interesting path to get to where I am today, and I have so much gratitude for my followers who have supported me over the years.
 Now, here is the story of how I became The Modern Nonnaโฆ.

 I like to say I learned how to cook at the best culinary school in the world: my grandmasโ kitchens.
-Growing up in Sofia, Bulgaria and then later in Crete, Greece, I spent a lot of time with my grandmas (and my mom), watching them cook, learning from them, and eating together.
+Growing up in Sofia, Bulgaria and then later in Crete, Greece, I spent a lot of time watching my grandmas and mom cook, learning from them, and eating together.
 These are among my happiest and most nostalgic memories.

-The women in my family taught me to cook the foods of my homeland: peasant bread, shopska salad, grilled pita with feta, prinzesi (cheesy baked Bulgarian sandwiches), buhti (Bulgarian fried dough), Bulgarian stuffed peppers, banitsa (Bulgarian phyllo feta pie), and countless other dishes.
+The women in my family taught me to cook the specialties of my homeland: peasant bread, shopska salad, grilled pita with feta, prinzesi, buhti, Bulgarian stuffed peppers, banitsa, and countless other dishes.
 But more than that, they taught me to cook โna oko,โ which means โby eye.โ In their kitchens, there were no measuring cups or food scales.
 Everything was measured by heart or by memory.
 This is perhaps the greatest lesson they imparted on me and itโs something I preach in my recipes: trust your culinary instincts, learn how to taste a dish, and then adjust the seasoning.
 The only way to truly learn how to cook is to allow yourself to experiment and let go of restrictions.

-These lessons served me well when my family moved to Toronto, Canada.
-Two big things shifted for me upon the move to Canada: my mom was busier than ever and needed help cooking and I became exposed to new โhealth foods,โ such as avocado oil, mineral salt, nuts, seeds, and quinoa.
-Determined to feed us nourishing food, while preserving the flavors and foodways of my childhood in Bulgaria and Greece, I rolled up my sleeves at 22 years old and declared myself the designated cook in the house.
+These lessons served me well when I moved to Toronto, Canada.
+Two big things shifted upon the move: my mom was busier than ever and needed help cooking and I became exposed to new โhealth foods,โ such as avocado oil, mineral salt, nuts, seeds, and quinoa.
+Determined to feed us nourishing food, while preserving the flavors and foodways of my childhood in Bulgaria and Greece, I rolled up my sleeves at age 22 and declared myself the designated cook in the house.
 A mix of experimentation with modern health foods and recreating my familyโs recipes led me to become the cook I am today.

 So why the name, โThe Modern Nonnaโ?
-Nonna, or โgrandmotherโ in Italian, is a dedication to the women who have shaped me into the chef I am today: my grandmas, my mom, Steveโs mom, and his Italian Nonna.
-The name represents me and my unique style of cooking: adding a modern, healthier twist to traditional recipes.
+Nonna, or โgrandmotherโ in Italian, is a dedication to the women who have shaped me into the chef I am today: my grandmas, my mom, and the Italian Nonnas whose recipes deepened my love of their cuisine.
+The name represents me and my unique style of cooking: adding a modern, healthy twist to traditional recipes.
+When you try my recipes, I want them to remind you of homestyle food, just the way your grandma, nonna, bapche, or yiayia made it.

 - Food is both my passion and a hobby